 Wastech grew to now design, manufacture and install Transfer stations and Trailers.

-Continuing to add to the product portfolio, Wastech introduces residential Waste Chutes to the product offering.
+Continuing to add to the product portfolio, Wastech introduces residential Garbage Chutes to the product offering.
 This included the design and development of Wastech’s popular Ecopac compactor along with steel waste chutes, paving the way to later introduce Australia’s first plastic chutes, the Wastech Smoothtubes.
 The first field service vehicle was also introduced this year.